Amartya1103/Internship-program-by-CodeAlpha/README.md

 # Internship-program-by-CodeAlpha
-All the task given by the CodeAlpha will be shown here in this repository.
+All the tasks given by CodeAlpha will be shown here in this repository.
+The tasks are about Cyber Security.